BITSS-OPA/opa-wealthtax/code/02_first_opa.md

     "duration": 250,
     "renderer": "svg",
     "hover_duration": 0,
-    "width": "1000px",
+    "width": "800px",
     "height": "500px"
   },
   "handlers": null
 };
-ggvis.getPlot("plot_id947156412").parseSpec(plot_id947156412_spec);
+ggvis.getPlot("plot_id867653577").parseSpec(plot_id867653577_spec);
 </script><!--/html_preserve-->
+ <font size="4"> Tax revenue from wealth tax in first year: $200 billion </font>

+ <font size="4"> Tax revenue from wealth tax over 10 year: $2.6 trillion</font>

+ <font size="4"> Percentage of US households paying the wealth tax: 0.05%</font>

-**[Click here/ADD URL WHEN ALLOWED](NULL) to explore different policy proposal and to see how the assumptions of the analysis affect the results.**
+**[Click here/ADD APP URL](NULL) to explore different policy proposal and to see how the assumptions of the analysis affect the results.**

 **There are two ways to edit the code behind this document:**
 1 - Download/Clone [this repository](https://github.com/fhoces/opa-wealthtax) into your computer.
 You will need to install [R](https://cloud.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download).

 2 - Go to [this link](https://mybinder.org/v2/gh/fhoces/opa-wealthtax/master?urlpath=rstudio) and reproduce all the result in a computing enviroment (supported by [project binder](https://mybinder.org/)).
 You will **not** need to install anything in your computer.

-### 6 - Ten year projections

-To project tax revenues over a 10-year horizon, we assume that nominal taxable wealth would grow at the same pace as the economy, at 5.5% per year as in standard projections of the Congressional Budget Office or the Joint Committee on Taxation.
-This growth is decomposed into 2.5% price, 1% population growth, and 2% of real growth per capita.
-This implies that tax revenue over the 10 years 2019-2028 is 13 times the revenue raised in 2019[^4].
-This uniform growth assumption is conservative as the wealth of the rich has grown substantially faster than average in recent decades.
-The estimates by Saez and Zucman[^5] show that, from 1980 to 2016, real wealth of the top 0.1% has grown at 5.3% per year on average, which is 2.8 points above the average real wealth growth of 2.5% per year.
-Average real wealth of the Forbes 400 has grown even faster at 7% per year, 4.5 points above the average.
-The historical gap in growth rates of top wealth vs. average wealth is larger than the proposed wealth tax.
-Therefore, even with the wealth tax, it is most likely that top wealth would continue to grow at least as fast as the average.

-This 10-year projection implies that revenue raised by the progressive wealth tax would be 13 * 212 = $2730 billion, rounded to $2.73 trillion.
-Out of these $2.73 trillion, the billionaire surtax would raise 22 * 13 = $279, rounded to $0.3 trillion.

-It is important to emphasize that our computations assume that the wealth tax base is comprehensive with no major asset classes exempt from wealth taxation.
-Introducing exemptions for specific asset classes would reduce the revenue estimates both mechanically and dynamically as wealthy individuals would shift their wealth into tax exempt assets.
-Because your proposal does not include any large exemptions, we do not believe our revenue estimate needs to be adjusted.

-### 7 - Wealth inequality
+### 8 - Wealth inequality
 One of the key motivations for introducing a progressive wealth tax is to curb the growing concentration of wealth.
 The top 0.1% wealth share has increased dramatically from about 7% in the late 1970s to around 20% in recent years.
 Conversely, the wealth share of the bottom 90% of families has declined from about 35% in the late 1970s to about 25% today.
 This fall has been primarily the consequence of increased debt for the bottom 90% (through mortgage refinance, consumer credit, and student loans).
 As a result, the top 0.1% today owns almost as much wealth as the bottom 90% of US families, which includes the vast majority of US families.

-### 8 - Tax burden on the wealthiest 0.1%
+### 9 - Tax burden on the wealthiest 0.1%

 The estimates of Piketty, Saez, and Zucman (2018) show that the total burden (including all taxes both at the federal, state, and local levels) of the wealthiest 0.1% families is projected to be 3.2% of their wealth in 2019 (they have on average \$116 million in wealth, and pay total taxes of \$3.68 million).
 The proposed progressive wealth tax would add an extra \$1.27 million (or 1.1% of wealth) to their tax burden for a total tax burden (relative to wealth) of 4.3%.

 In contrast, the bottom 99% families have a total tax burden of 7.2% relative to their wealth.
 Their tax burden relative to wealth is much higher than for the top 0.1% because the bottom 99% relies primarily on labor income, which bears tax but is not part of net worth.
 In contrast, the majority of the income of the top 0.1% wealthiest comes from returns to their wealth.

-**Note:** Our analysis complies with the highest levels of transparency and reproducibilty for open policy analysis proposed by the [Berkeley Initiative for Transparency in Social Sciences](https://www.bitss.org/opa/).
+**Note:** Our analysis complies with the highest levels of transparency and reproducibilty for open policy analysis proposed by the [_Berkeley Initiative for Transparency in the Social Sciences_](https://www.bitss.org/opa/).
 We invite contributors and critics of this analysis to follow similar standards.

 [^4]: With r=5.5%, we have [1+(1+r)+..+(1+r)^9]=[(1+r)^10-1]/r=12.9, approximately 13.